AI Effect: Are Google, Quora, and Wikipedia losing their jobs too?

 There was a time when a question meant a Google search.
 If you wanted a quick fact, you landed on Wikipedia.
 If you sought lived experiences or quirky personal takes, you turned to Quora.
 These platforms built their identities as the internet’s go-to spaces for trustworthy information, structured facts, and diverse opinions.

-But that world is quietly, swiftly slipping away.
+But that world is quietly and swiftly slipping away.

 A new kind of information engine is taking over — AI-powered conversational tools like ChatGPT, Gemini, and Claude.
 And ironically, the biggest search engine on the planet now finds itself scrambling to survive the AI revolution it helped set in motion.